Google Workspace Integration

 • Chrome OS Devices

-4. Select the Asset Panda Collection to store the imported records (e.g., People, Hardware, Devices).
+4. Select the Asset Panda Collection to store the imported records (for example, People, Hardware, or Devices).

-Tip: The field you select must be marked as unique in both systems.
-Only these fields will appear in the Unique Identifier dropdown.
+The field you select must be marked as unique in both systems.
+See Unique identifiers.

-1. Select a Unique Identifier from the dropdown.
-Example: Device ID, Email, Serial Number Confirm the corresponding Object ID in Asset Panda.
+1. Select the corresponding Object ID in Asset Panda Pro.

-2. Click Add more mapping columns to define additional fields like: Name, Status, IMEI, OS version, Last Login, etc.
+2. Click Add more to map additional fields (for example, Name, Status, IMEI, OS version, or Last Login).

-Asset Panda now pull in collection records based on your configuration.
+3. Click Save.
+Asset Panda Pro will pull in collection records based on your configuration.

-Info: Setting up an automation ensures data stays up to date by syncing records at scheduled intervals.
+You can set up an automation to ensure data stays up to date by syncing records at scheduled intervals.

 Unique Identifiers